whyliuxing/reverse-engineering-journal/README.md

 ## *ARM (4/14/2017)*
 * ARMv7 uses 3 profiles (Application, Real-time, Microcontroller) and model name (Cortex).
 For example, ARMv7 Cortex-M is meant for microcontroller and support Thumb-2 execution only
 * Thumb-1 is used in ARMv6 and earlier.
 Its instructions are always 2 bytes in size
 * Thumb-2 is used in ARMv7.
 Its instructions can be either 2 bytes or 4 bytes in size.
-4 bytes Thumb instruction has a .W suffix
+4 bytes Thumb instruction has a .W suffix, otherwise it generates a 2 byte Thumb instruction
 * Native ARM instructions are always 4 bytes in size
 * Privileges separation are defined by 8 modes.
 In comparison to x86, User (USR) mode is like ring3 and Supervisor (SVC) mode is like ring0
 * Control register is the current program status register (CPSR), which is basically an extended EFLAGS register in x86